TripleTen Academic Catalog

 (b) if a student breaches TripleTen Terms of Use or violates any policy in this catalog and/or the Code of Conduct;

-(c) if a student fails the programs’ deadlines for submitting tasks or projects.
+(c) if a student fails to meet the program deadlines for submitting projects.

 Continued failure to achieve satisfactory academic progress may result in dismissal from the program.
 The suspension will last until complete elimination of the reason or circumstances causing such suspension.
 If the student failed to fix the circumstances leading to its suspension within three business days following TripleTen’s notice of suspension, TripleTen may permanently terminate the student’s access to the program.

 If the student wishes to appeal their suspension, the student is to submit a written request for an administrative academic review to the school administration: